-New Zealand is widely regarded around the world as being an attractive place to visit, live, and work.
+New Zealand is widely regarded worldwide as an attractive place to visit, live, and work.
 It is not surprising, therefore, that the general trend for net migration to New Zealand over recent years is upward.

 In addition, most people believe it is beneficial for the country and the economy that people come to New Zealand to work and live.
 After all, visitors and migrants spend money, pay taxes, contribute to economic growth, and add to the country’s proud tradition of rich cultural diversity.